 Sergio’s Family Restaurant CEO Carlos Gazitu, 42 Holdings CEO Stephen Bienko and Mansfield Energy President Dough Haugh on the U .
 S . jobs report , quality of jobs being filled and the decline in wages.

 FBN’s Nicole Petallides breaks down the day in the markets.

-Claman on Call: FBN’s Liz Claman with an after-hours web exclusive on the markets, the November jobs report and what to expect from the last Federal Reserve meeting of the year.
+Claman on Call: FBN’s Liz Claman with an after-hours web exclusive on the markets, Alcoa earnings, the hacking of the U.S. military’s social media accounts and what to watch for tomorrow.